Padel Tournaments in the US: Complete Guide to Competing

 Do I need a USPA membership to enter padel tournaments in the US?

-For USPA-sanctioned events, yes — an active USPA membership is required for most official tournaments.
-NPA events and some local club tournaments have their own registration requirements that may not require USPA membership.
-Check the specific event listing for details.
+For USPA-sanctioned events, yes: an active USPA membership is required for most official tournaments.
+Local club tournaments and National Padel League events have their own registration requirements that may not require USPA membership.
+Always check the specific event listing.

 What skill level do I need to compete in a US padel tournament?

-There are divisions for every level, from Beginner and C-level through B, A, and Open.
+There are divisions for every level, from Beginner and C-level through B, A and Open.
 If you have been playing socially for a few months and have a consistent game, C or Beginner is the right starting point.
-You do not need to be an advanced player — the whole point of skill divisions is to match you against players at your level.
+The whole point of skill divisions is to match you against players at your level.

 Where can I find the 2026 USPA tournament schedule?

-The official USPA tournament calendar is maintained at padelusa.org.
-The schedule is updated throughout the year as events are confirmed.
-The NPA publishes its own calendar separately on its website.
+The official USPA tournament calendar is maintained at padelusa.org and updated throughout the year as events are confirmed.
+The National Padel League publishes its own amateur schedule separately on its website.

 Can beginners compete in padel tournaments in the US?

 Absolutely.
-Most USPA and NPA events have beginner or C-level divisions designed for newer players.
-Competing at your first tournament is one of the fastest ways to improve — structured match pressure forces development that casual play never will.
+Most USPA and club events have beginner or C-level divisions designed for newer players.
+Competing at your first tournament is one of the fastest ways to improve, because structured match pressure forces development that casual play never will.

 What states have the most active padel tournament scenes?